10up/block-catalog/README.md

 * Fully Integrated with the WordPress Admin.
 * Use filters to see Posts that use a specific block.
 * Find Posts that use Reusable Blocks.
-* Use the WP CLI to quickly run search queries from the command line.
+* Use the WP CLI to quickly find blocks from the command line.
-* Use WP CLI to find posts that use a combination of blocks, don't use a specific block etc.
 * Use custom WordPress filters to extend the Block Catalog.

 ## Requirements